shunsakuraba/fepsuite/feprest/README.md

 tar xf amber14sb_OL15.ff_corrected-Na-cation-params.tar.gz
 ````

-Then, first we [fix improper angle parameter](http://zhenglz.blogspot.com/2017/05/fixing-bugs-in-ff14sb-port-for-gromacs.html) in `[ dihedraltypes ]` section of improper angles:
+Then, we need to [fix improper angle parameters](http://zhenglz.blogspot.com/2017/05/fixing-bugs-in-ff14sb-port-for-gromacs.html) in `[ dihedraltypes ]` section of improper torsion angles:

 ````
+[ dihedraltypes ]

+...

-NA  CV  CC  CT       4      180.00     4.60240     2
+NA  CV  CC  CT       4      180.00     4.60240     2   ; <- add these two lines
-NA  CW  CC  CT       4      180.00     4.60240     2
+NA  CW  CC  CT       4      180.00     4.60240     2   ; <-
 ````

-We also need to workaround [the bond atom type issue](https://gitlab.com/gromacs/gromacs/-/issues/4120) existing in old (<2022) GROMACS, since we are using patched one over GROMACS 2020.
+Finally, we also need to workaround [the bond atom type issue](https://gitlab.com/gromacs/gromacs/-/issues/4120) existing in old (<2022) GROMACS, since we are using patched one over GROMACS 2020.
 We need to replace `2C` and `3C` atom type with `A2C` and `A3C`.

 ````
 cd amber14sb_OL15.ff